Abex-rat: Synergizing Abstractive Augmentation and Adversarial Training for Classification of Occupational Accident

 \section{Conclusion}

-In this study, we introduced ABEX-RAT, a novel and efficient framework for classifying occupational accident reports, specifically designed to address the challenges of data scarcity and class imbalance.
-Our approach synergizes a two-step abstractive-expansive data augmentation pipeline with a computationally efficient RAT protocol.
-Experimental results on the OSHA dataset demonstrate that ABEX-RAT establishes a new state-of-the-art, achieving a macro-F1 score of 90.32\%.
-Our analyses confirm that this synergistic approach is superior to brute-force fine-tuning for specialized classification tasks.
-Future work will focus on adapting this framework to other tasks within the occupational safety domain, and exploring advanced methods to resolve semantic ambiguities between closely related classes.
+In this paper, we presented ABEX-RAT, a data-efficient framework tailored for the high-stakes task of occupational accident report classification.
+By synergizing an LLM-driven abstractive-expansive data augmentation pipeline with a lightweight RAT protocol, we effectively mitigated the dual challenges of extreme data scarcity and class imbalance.
+Empirical evaluations on the OSHA dataset confirm that ABEX-RAT establishes a new state-of-the-art, achieving a Macro-F1 score of 90.32\% and significantly outperforming both traditional baselines and computationally expensive large model fine-tuning.
+These findings validate that targeted data enrichment combined with robust regularization offers a superior, resource-efficient alternative to brute-force model scaling for specialized domain applications.
+Future research will extend this paradigm to multi-label scenarios and explore hierarchical classification techniques to better resolve semantic overlaps between closely related accident categories.